txpipe/scrolls/book/src/configuration/enrich.md

 # Enrich
-Store UTXOs information in a local DB, this is needed for some reducers to work.
-Currently, only [Sled](https://github.com/spacejam/sled) supported.
+Store utxo information in a local DB, this is needed for some reducers to work.
+Currently, only [Sled](https://github.com/spacejam/sled) databases are supported.

 ## Fields
 - type: `"Sled" | "Skip"`